Have you recently graduated or have left QUT and require a student fee refund? Follow the steps on this page to apply.

 For all other OSHC refunds, contact your OSHC provider.

-What happens next?
+What happens next

-Where will my refund be paid?
+Where your refund will be paid

 Your payment will be returned to the payment method or bank account from which the payment was made.